 Alex Highet has been making collages as prizes for monthly open-mic Uke Boogie (now in Berlin, Edinburgh and Sligo) for seven years, and realised in 2015 it’s time to take it as very serious fun.
 He has been massaging human bodies professionally for the same amount of time.
 His musical project, We’re Only Made Of Snow, released a self-titled EP this year, and can be found doing solo and full band shows regularly in Berlin.
 Alex hasn’t won any awards, but regularly rewards himself gold stars for successes such as leaving the house or flirting with hot boys.
 He will have a collage exhibition running in December 2015 in Neukölln.

-He’s contributed artwork to Tom Minogue’s poem Fragments of the Eternal Mixtape and Eric Cline’s Drowning My Father and Grace Yamada’s Wild Salmon.
+He’s contributed artwork to Tom Minogue’s Fragments of the Eternal Mixtape, Eric Cline’s Drowning My Father and Grace Yamada’s Wild Salmon.

 Alex Vigue is a gay writer and poet from Washington State.
 Alex has been published in Phantom Drift, The Fem, and Emerge Literary Journal among others.
 He is the fiction editor for Dirty Chai Lit Magazine and he hopes to have a collection of his works published soon.
 You can find him on twitter @Kingwithnoname